Introduction to the rpact Package

 • Automatic boundary recalculations during the trial for analysis with alpha spending approach, including under- and over-running

-• Adaptive analysis tools for multi-arm trials
+• Adaptive analysis tools for multi-arm trials and enrichment designs

 Easy to understand R commands: